Data disaster averted! How to back up your Android smartphone

 - Display settings (Brightness & Sleep)

-- Language & Input settings
+- Language and input settings

-- Third-party app settings & data (varies by app)
+- Third-party app settings and data (varies by app)

 You’re not done yet.
 While in Settings go to Accounts and click on your Google account.
 You’ll see a long list of sync icons covering App data, Calendar, Contacts, Docs, Gmail, Photos, and any other service you can virtually back up.
-Make sure there’s a check in the box next to everything you want backed up.
+Make sure toggle on everything you want backed up.
 That’s it.

 But that’s not the only backup trick Google has up its sleeve.
 If you use Google’s Music service, all of your tunes will be preserved on Google’s servers, even if both your phone and your computer die at the same time.
 If you have a large music collection, like we do, the initial upload process will take a long time — we’re talking days.
 But once the first upload is done, subsequent albums will upload as they are added to your collection.
 Your music can then be streamed on up to ten Android devices or to other computers.